How to Fix Uneven Shoulders (When Exercises Don't Work)

 Doing the wrong correction for your pattern?
 You strengthen the compensation instead of resolving the source.

 The 5-Minute Posture Fix was built for exactly this.
 It walks through the diagnostic test that identifies YOUR specific pattern, then provides the correction sequence that interrupts the neurological loop driving the shoulder asymmetry.
 Five minutes.
 No equipment.
-The brain recalculates shoulder position because the signals changed.
+The brain recalculates shoulder position because the feedback changed.

 Reset the Pattern That's Elevating Your Shoulder